use-ink/ink-docs/versioned_docs/version-4.0.0-alpha.1/getting-started/troubleshooting.md

 ClientImport("Unexpected epoch change")
 ```

-To solve this you will need to restart your node with: `substrate-contracts-node --dev --tmp`.
+To solve this you will need to restart your node with: `substrate-contracts-node --dev`.
 At that point, you will
 need to re-deploy any contracts and re-do any steps that you may have done before on your node.
 As
 long as you keep your node running, you should face no issues.